 Lead on the delivery of medical education and training in the Local Education Provider, ensuring that GMC standards are met and that a robust governance structure in relation to medical education and training is in place.

 Run NHS Wales and Cardiff University health libraries which provide health information to support patient care, education, training and research for NHS Wales staff, including all training grade doctors and dentists, and Cardiff University staff and students on placement.
 For more information on NHS Wales Libraries please click here.

 Faculty Leads (FL)

 Work in partnership with HEIW to support, deliver and manage postgraduate medical training in Wales.
-A number of variations to the Faculty Lead model exist across Health Boards determined by local need and governance structures, but generally each Faculty Lead has a specific area of responsibility (Trainers, Trainees or Quality).
+A number of variations to the Faculty Lead model exist across Health Boards determined by local need and governance structures, but areas of responsibility include Trainers, Trainees or Quality.
 For more information please visit the Faculty Leads web page: Faculty Leads

 Foundation Programme Directors (FPD)